Benson2121/Identifying-political-persuasion-on-Reddit/README.md

 The started code of this project is from:

+University of Toronto

-CSC401: Natural Language Computing (Winter 2023) -- University of Toronto
+CSC401: Natural Language Computing -- Winter 2023

 Instructors: Annie En-Shiun Lee, Raeid Saqur, and Zining Zhu.